nehalineogi/azure-networking/README.md

-# About this repo: The **why** behind networking design
+# About this repo: The why behind networking design and the art of possible

-The purpose of this repo is to deliver **reusable and github friendly** artifacts for CSAs to run effective Azure design and partner skilling sessions that explains the **why behind the design options based on requirements**.
-The design areas include - Azure Networking, Hybrid connectivity architectures, routing, firewalling, load balancing, multi-region,secure design and AKS Networking.
-The content is based on **real partner questions and design sessions** with collaboration from cross functional CSAs. **Provide effective story telling tips and tools  using draw.io (diagrams.net) layered approach**.
-Networking complexity broken down into layers and **one diagram** per design area.
+The purpose of this repo is to deliver **reusable and github friendly** artifacts for Cloud Solutions Architects to run effective Azure design and skilling sessions.
+Tips and tools for effective story telling that explains the **why behind the design options based on requirements** and the art of the possible.
+The design areas include - Azure Networking, Hybrid connectivity architectures, routing, firewalling, load balancing, multi-region,secure design cross functional networking areas and AKS Networking.
+The content is based on **real partner design sessions** with collaboration from cross functional architects and SMEs.
+Networking complexity broken down into **layers** and **one diagram** per design area.
 Include configuration snippets to reduce the lab prep time and the need to leave the labs running for demos.

-# Scope: Reusable Artifacts for CSA
+# Scope: Reusable Artifacts for Cloud Architects

 - Reusable whiteboard style architecture draw.io (diagrams.net) templates
 - Layered diagrams to run effective Azure Design and skilling sessions